Lyubosumaz/DX-Starter/README.md

 ### Nodejs

 You will need Node.js - Installing it gives you access to NPM.
+If you don't have the latest version, make sure you get it installed as it's very likley to get errors if you are not running the latest version.
+The current node version under which this theme is tested is `v5.0.0`.
+You can check your version by running `& node -v`.

-If you don't have the latest version, make sure you get it installed.
-Upgrading already installed Node.js is trough NPM :
+**Updating installed Node.js is trough NPM :**

 ```
 $ sudo npm cache clean -f